oracle-livelabs/database/sharding/raft23ai/topology/topology.md

     ![<stop_shard_1>](./images/t5-2-stop-shard1.png " ")

-3. Switch to GSM1 on another terminal session and check the status for RU's and you will see that database orcl1cdb_orcl1pdb is not present.
+3. Below command can be used to switch to **GSM**, if you are using a new terminal.

     ```
     <copy>
     sudo podman exec -i -t gsm1 /bin/bash
     </copy>
     ```

+   Run below in the terminal window that is switched to **GSM** and check the status of shards, RU's and you will see that database orcl1cdb_orcl1pdb is not present.

     ```
     <copy>